IgniteUI/igniteui-docfx/en/components/expansion_panel.md

         </igx-expansion-panel-description>
     </igx-expansion-panel-header>
 ```

-This way, the description will only be display when the component is collapsed.

 If we want to add more complex functionality depending on the component's state, we could also bind to the event emitters.
 ```typescript